"Shapes of Earth"

 The Eternal sculpture of nature

-In this selection of images, a constant search for movement and dynamism emerges — through forms, colours, and compositions that restore a fluid quality to the elements depicted.
-The rocks of a Jordanian desert evoke the undulating motion of the sea; summits lit by the sun catch fire, recalling the nature of flame; rocks with sinuous lines suggest the softness of mud.
+Throughout this selection of images, a constant pursuit of movement and dynamism emerges — through forms, colours, and compositions that restore a fluid quality to the elements represented: desert dunes evoke the undulating motion of the sea; sun-lit peaks catch fire, summoning the nature of flame; rocks with sinuous lines suggest the dynamism of wind.